earthly/website/blog/_posts/2023-06-13-private-docker-registry.md

 Save the file when you are done.

-Next, we'll need to define two more settings for NGINX..
+Next, we'll need to define two more settings for NGINX.

 - `client_max_body_size`: Sets the upload limit per file.
 By default, NGINX has an upload limit of 1 MB per file.
 To allow larger image upload to the Docker registry, you will need to define this value as per your requirement.